eHanse-IT/hansible/README.md

 need to replace the _ehtes_ variable with the name of your server. ansible-playbook play_0_bootstrap.yml -i inventory.yml -u root -b -K --vault-password-file=.vaultpw -l ehtest --ask-pass
-- Run all other playbooks to your liking: ansible-playbook play_1_essentials.yml -i inventory.yml -u joerg -b -K --vault-password-file=.vaultpw -l ehtest --ask-pass
+- Run all other playbooks to your liking: ansible-playbook play_1_essentials.yml -i inventory.yml -u joerg -b -K --vault-password-file=.vaultpw -l ehtest